jessicalhoyer/case_study/README.md

 ## Description

-Scribe is a web application that will allow users to register an account that will let them create, edit, and delete documents and folders and store those documents in different folders.
+Scribe is a web application that will allow users to register an account that will let them create, edit, and delete documents and folders, and store those documents in different folders.

 ## User Stories